vlang/v/vlib/regex/README.md

 ## introduction

-Write here the introduction
+Write here the introduction... not today!! -_-

 ## Basic assumption

-In this release, during the writing of the code some assumption are made and are valid for all the features.
+In this release, during the writing of the code some assumptions are made and are valid for all the features.

 1. The matching stops at the end of the string not at the newline chars.
-2. The basic element of this regex engine are the tokens, in query string a simple char is a token.
+2. The basic elements of this regex engine are the tokens, in a query string a simple char is a token.
 The token is the atomic unit of this regex engine.

 ## Match positional limiter